Mukhin22/char_device_task/README.md

 *make -j9 ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- modules*

 - This operation should be performed with preinstalled rapbpios kernel build tools.
+- To get and build your own kernel follow the [link](https://www.raspberrypi.org/documentation/computers/linux_kernel.html)
 - Kernel sources should be downloaded and build.
 After your kernel will be stored in linux/ directory.

 - Module directory should be linux/drivers/char_led/